 Certain statements contained in this presentation may constitute forward-looking statements within the meaning of applicable Canadian securities laws.
 These statements relate to future events or MEG's future performance.
-All statements other than statements of historical fact may be forward-looking statements.
+All statements of historical fact may be forward-looking statements.
 The use of any of the words "anticipate", "assume", "believe", "commence", "continue", "contributes", "estimate", "expect", "illustrative", "impact", "intend", "may", "plan", "potential", "project", "should", "target", "will" and similar expressions are intended to identify forward-looking statements.
 Forward-looking statements are often, but not always, identified by such words.
 These statements involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking statements.
-In particular, and without limiting the foregoing, this presentation contains forward-looking statements with respect to our 2022 capital budget, allocation and funding, future indigenous spending, expected free cash flow, marginal cash flow per barrel, future production capability, demand for heavy oil, turnarounds, reserve life index, anticipated decline rates, steam oil ratio, full year 2022 guidance, including full year 2022 production, non-energy operating costs, general and administrative expenditures and capital expenditures, the value of tax pools, our focus and strategy, safety protocols including those related to COVID-19, expected sustaining and maintenance capital and growth capital, the anticipated annualized interest savings from refinancings and additional debt reduction, including the Corporation's commitment to targeting 1.0x net debt to EBITDA at US\$50/bbl WTI, the Corporation's continued focus on debt reduction: statements regarding capital required to allow the Corporation to fully utilize the Christina Lake central plant facility's oil processing capacity of approximately 100,000 bbls/d; the Corporation's expectation of reaching its near-term debt target of US\$1.7 billion in the second quarter of 2022 and thereafter allocating 25% of free cash flow to share buybacks with the remaining cash flow applied to ongoing debt reduction; the Corporation's expectation of reaching its debt target of US\$1.2 billion in the third guarter of 2022 and thereafter allocating 50% of free cash flow to share buybacks while continuing to strengthen its balance sheet; the Corporations expectation of meeting its \$600M debt target and its capital allocation strategy thereafter; statements relating to the Corporation's 2030 and 2050 climate-related goals, its participation in the Oil Sands Pathways to Net Zero Alliance and its intention to continue advance ESG and progress on its priority topics, our projections and exposure to commodity prices and anticipated results from (or intentional lack of) hedging activities, capital efficiencies associated with certain ground water withdrawal intensities, market access and diversification plans, blend sales market exposure.
-Western Canadian incremental egress capacity, the Corporations expectation that following TMX in service.
-80% of blend volumes will have access to global oil pricing, marginal egress infrastructure, and plans to improve overall cost efficiencies.
+In particular, and without limiting the foregoing, this presentation contains forward-looking statements with respect to our 2022 capital budget, allocation and funding, future indigenous spending, expected free cash flow, marginal cash flow per barrel, future production capability, demand for heavy oil, turnarounds, reserve life index, anticipated decline rates, steam oil ratio, full year 2022 guidance, including full year 2022 production, non-energy operating costs, general and administrative expenditures and capital expenditures, the value of tax pools, our focus and strategy, safety protocols including those related to COVID-19, expected sustaining and maintenance capital and growth capital, the anticipated annualized interest savings from refinancings and additional debt reduction, including the Corporation's commitment to targeting 1.0x net debt to EBITDA at US\$50/bbl WTI, the Corporation's continued focus on debt reduction; statements regarding capital required to allow the Corporation to fully utilize the Christina Lake central plant facility's oil processing capacity of approximately 100,000 bbls/d; the Corporation's expectation of transitioning to post-payout royalties in Q4 2022; the Corporation's expectation of allocating 25% of free cash flow to share buybacks with the remaining cash flow applied to ongoing debt reduction until it reaches its near-term debt target of US\$1.2 billion; the Corporation's expectation that once the US\$1.2 billion net debt target is reached the percentage of free cash flow allocated to share buybacks will increase to approximately 50% with the remaining cash flow applied to further debt reduction until it reaches a net debt floor of US\$600 million at which time the Corporation expects to allocate 100% of free cash flow to shareholders; statements relating to the Corporation's 2030 and 2050 climate-related goals, its participation in the Pathways Alliance and its intention to continue advance ESG and progress on its priority topics, our projections and exposure to commodity prices and anticipated results from (or intentional lack of) hedging activities, capital efficiencies associated with certain ground water withdrawal intensities, market access and diversification plans, blend sales market exposure.
+Western Canadian incremental egress capacity, the Corporations expectation that following TMX in service, 80% of blend volumes will have access to global oil pricing, marginal egress infrastructure, and plans to improve overall cost efficiencies.